top of page

 • Avoid swimming pools, hot tubs, and public water during healing.

-• Protect the treated area from sun exposure; apply SPF 30+ sunscreen once healed and continue for 6 months.
+• Protect the treated area from sun exposure; apply SPF 30+ sunscreen once healed and continue for 6 weeks.

 Important